lblod/app-lpdc-digitaal-loket/docs/development-environment.md

 [2023-04-07 20:13:15] INFO  WEBrick::HTTPServer#start: pid=13 port=80
 ```

-At this point, you should be able to access the `/mock-login` path and see the available `bestuurseenheden`.
+At this point, after booting the your local stack, you should be able to access the `/mock-login` path and see the available administrative units (*nl. bestuurseenheden*).
 After logging in and clicking on `Product of dienst toevoegen`, you will notice the following message: *Er werden geen producten of diensten gevonden*.
 In order to ingest concepts from IPDC, you need to trigger the `ldes-consumer-conceptsnapshot-ipdc` service, which is set to run at 00:00 UTC time on a daily basis.
 Do note that you need to be mindful of the `UTC vs Local Time` and `Summer vs Winter Time` differences:

 * A cron pattern of **"20 17 * * *"** runs at 17:20 UTC time every day
     - During *Summer Time*: Runs at 19:20 Brussels Time (UTC+2)